junxit/us-congress-bills-113/metadata.md

 - 2013-06-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3029-3030)
 - 2013-06-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3029-3030)
 - 2013-06-04 — The title of the measure was amended.
 Agreed to without objection.
+- 2013-06-06 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.